putriayu101/Excel-Basic-to-Intermediate/README.md

 ## 📝Notes
 1. Each folder focused on a different learning level
 2. This repository will be updated as learning progresses
-3. If there are folder names other than **basic, intermediate, or advanced**, they are probably other foldders that store projects or other notes.
+3. If there are folder names other than **basic, intermediate, or advanced**, they are probably other folders that store projects or other notes.
 Each folder will have a **README** files, explaining its contents

 ## 🌻Author
 **Putri Ayu L.W** <br>